Post-Workout Nutrition: Protein, Carbs and Timing

 How much protein do I need after a workout?

 Most research supports 20–40g of complete protein per post-exercise meal.
-Smaller individuals and beginners may see maximum stimulation of muscle protein synthesis at the lower end (20g).
-Larger athletes and those doing heavy volume may benefit from up to 40g.
-Beyond 40g, the additional amino acids are largely oxidized rather than used for synthesis.
+Smaller individuals and beginners often maximize muscle protein synthesis near the lower end, while larger athletes and those doing higher training volume may benefit from the upper end.
+Beyond 40g, it usually makes more sense to distribute the extra protein across later meals.

 03